IgniteUI/igniteui-xplat-docs/doc/jp/components/grids/_shared/search.md

 <!-- WebComponents -->
-Now let's create our search input!
-By getting the input element we can get its current value.
+検索入力を作成します。By getting the input element we can get its current value.
 This will allow us to use the `{ComponentName}`'s `FindNext` and `FindPrev` methods to highlight all the occurrences of the `SearchText` and scroll to the next/previous one (depending on which method we have invoked).
 <!-- end: WebComponents -->

 <!-- Angular -->